Evidence (1915 film)

-Evidence is a 1915 silent film drama directed by and starring early film actor Edwin August and released by the World Film Company.
+Evidence is a 1915 silent drama film directed by and starring early film actor Edwin August and released by the World Film Company.
 It is lost film.

-Some or all of the film may have been shot in color as one of the locations was the Kinemacolor Studios in Flushing, Queens, New York.
+Some or all of the film may have been shot in color as one of the locations was the Kinemacolor Company of America's Studios in Flushing, Queens, New York.
 The film is based on a Broadway stage play, Evidence, performed in 1914.
 Actress Haidee Wright reprises her role from the play in this film.